-One summer when I was much younger and foolish, I had a temporary job working at the local county fairgrounds.
-There were many old buildings in need of repair and a fresh coat of paint.
+One summer when I was much younger, I worked a temporary job at my local county fairgrounds.
+At the time, there were many old buildings in need of repair and a fresh coat of paint.
 My job was to paint the chicken barn.
 After listening to my supervisor explain how to prep the building prior to applying a coat of paint, I figured I should save myself a few days of work by “improving” the process.

 My idea of improving was to skip some of the vital steps – like washing down the exterior walls for example.
 I had no patience and couldn’t see the benefit in doing that extra work.
 I wanted to get right to it and paint.
 Needless to say, I finished early and the building looked great… from a distance.